PedroSchmalz/covid19-tweets-brazilian-mayoral-candidates/README.md

 ## Related Articles

 Barberia, Lorena; Schmalz, Pedro and Roman, Norton.
 (2023).
 "When Tweets Get Viral - A Deep Learning Approach for Stance Analysis of Covid-19 Vaccines Tweets by Brazilian Political Elites".
-Paper presented at 15th Symposium in Information and Human Language Technology (STIL).
+Paper presented at 15th Symposium in Information and Human Language Technology (STIL), September 2023.

 ## License